History of the Milwaukee Astronomical Society

 1952-1963 - The Quonset, Moonwatch, Expansion Plans

-When the new observatory is finally complete, Buckstaff's telescope is installed and becomes the third permanently mounted instrument in operation.
-We have now entered the era of the "Double Dome."
-Informally it is immediately called the Buckstaff Telescope, but most members generally started referring to it as the B-Scope.
+But with the partial completion of the done we have now entered the era of the "Double Dome."
+Informally the scope that will occupy the new observatory is called the Buckstaff Telescope, but most members generally started referring to it as the B-Scope.
 By this time Armfield had to move to Ohio and with his departure he officially gave his telescope to the MAS.
 That telescope was informally called the Armfield Telescope, but the membership referred to it as the A-Scope.
 Later, both telescopes would be formally designated.

 1952